-- Students in the performance sequence may not refuse a callback to any Mainstage production except as outlined above in casting policy #7, and the policy on Nudity in Auditions. - Stage Managers will post callback lists on the callboard as soon after auditions as possible. - Directors will make every effort to use the actor's callback time effectively. - Actors who have been pre-cast in a role must attend callbacks if requested by the director - Directors must work around an actor who has class during a callback time. - Separate callbacks may be held for roles requiring special skills.
+- Students in the performance sequence may not refuse a callback to any Mainstage production except as outlined above in casting policy #7, and the policy on Nudity in Auditions. - Stage Managers will post callback lists on the callboard as soon after auditions as possible. - Directors will make every effort to use the actor's callback time effectively. - Directors must work around an actor who has class during a callback time. - Separate callbacks may be held for roles requiring special skills.